 How are new standards identified?

-The European Multi Stakeholder Platform (MSP) – the expert advisory group on ICT standardisation - sets up evaluation groups to examine the compliance of technical specifications in the field of ICT that are not national, European or international standards with the requirements set out in in Annex II of Regulation 1025/2012 on European Standardisation.
-Based on the evaluation groups outcomes, MSP produces an evaluation report with their advice to the Commission on the possibility to identify such technical specifications to be referenced in public procurement.
+The European Multi Stakeholder Platform – the expert advisory group on ICT standardisation - sets up evaluation groups to examine the compliance of technical specifications in the field of ICT that are not national, European or international standards with the requirements set out in in Annex II of Regulation 1025/2012 on European Standardisation.
+Based on the evaluation groups outcomes, Multi Stakeholder Platform produces an evaluation report with their advice to the Commission on the possibility to identify such technical specifications to be referenced in public procurement.

 Before taking its decision, the European Commission will also consult the committee or the relevant sectorial experts.
 Based on the consultations, the Commission decides whether or not to identify the ICT technical specification as a “common technical specification” that can be used by public authorities in their public procurement (in accordance with the Public Procurement Regulations).

 What are the technical specifications identified so far?

 What requirements do new standards have to meet?